HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 The implementation flow of OEM firmware update:

-1) Seperate daemon will be created for this OEM firmware update.
+1) Seperate daemon will be created in a new repository for this OEM firmware update.
 2) Image can be read from the path and it has been validated.
 3) If image is valid, then get the device details from the user.
 The device which needs to updated.
 Ex CPLD, VR, BIOS, etc.
 4) Target can be set for firmware update.
 Target will be CPLD, VR, BIOS, etc
-5) The OEM command will be framed as Ipmb command with netfn and cmd and sent via Bridge-IC and send to the device which needs to be do the firmware update
+5) The OEM command will be framed as Ipmb command with netfn and cmd
+6) The OEM commands are initiated from ocp-bicd deamon and it will directly sent to ipmid. ipmid will transfer the oem commands to fb-ipmi-oem which has these oem commands handler functions.
+7) Based on the oem commands, the corresponding oem command handlers are called and response will send back to ocp-bicd via ipmid and ipmbbridged.
-6) If any error response, then write flashing and update is considered as failed.
+8) If any error response, then write flashing and update is considered as failed.
-7) If no errors, then flashing and firmware update is success.
+9) If no errors, then flashing and firmware update is success.

 ## BIOS Update Procedure